samuelmovi/spring-basics-collection/README.md

 # SPRING BASICS COLLECTION

-This is a collection of Spring-based Java projects, using Maven.
+This is a collection of Spring-based Java projects using Maven.
 It's meant as an educational showcase of the different combinations of technologies we can find within the larger Spring ecosystem.

-The functionality of these projects is basic by nature, but no so much that it's unusable as a first building block for anyonw trying to understand these technologies and trying to figure out how to implement them in their own projects.
+The functionality of these projects is basic by nature.
+My intention when creating them was to create fully working examples of these technologies that, unlike most examples found online, wasn't so simple as to be unusable for someone trying to build their own Spring project for the first time.

+All programs are different implementation of the same idea.
+They pretend to be HR management tools, with simple CRUD utilities.

+To make fun for myself I made it be the HR tool at CTU, as shown in the TV series [24]( https://en.wikipedia.org/wiki/24_(TV_series) ).

+## Projects

+They combine different qualities:
+- Initiation methods: Spring, Spring Boot
+- User interfaces: CLI, GUI
+- Database-solution implementations: JDBC, JPA

-The collection contains the following:
+The collection contains the following projects:
 - `spring-cli-jdbc`: CLI java application, using JDBC DAOs, on Spring (non-boot)
 - `spring-cli-jpa`: CLI java application, using JPA repos, on Spring (non-boot)
 - `spring-gui-jdbc`: GUI java application, using JDBC DAOs, on Spring (non-boot)